 These requisites may not apply to students in certain courses.
 See access conditions.

-- design analysis: concepts of risks and uncertainties in engineering; use of engineering and system modelling approaches and methods and techniques for assessing engineering design trade-offs
+- design analysis: concepts of risks and uncertainties in engineering; use of engineering and system modelling approaches for assessing engineering design trade-offs, engineering decision-making in the presence of risks, uncertainties and optimisation

 Autumn session, City campus